iMagesBlues/Imagine-Tracker/README.md

 1.)
 Standalone-Win, Mobile-iOS and Mobile-Android will be supported very soon in the next revisions.
 2.)
 Only works on a single imagetarget for now.
 3.)
 Can't quit Unity after running the plugin.
 You need to Force-quit for now.. ugh!
+4.)
+Displaying the Webcam image slows down the tracker.
+Needs an efficient method to convert openCV Mat to gl texture

 Shout-out to fellow devs (especially to opencv devs and plugin creators) -